ezekg/flint/README.md

 Documentation is located [here](http://flint.gs/docs).

+_Tip: For simple projects, disable `instance-maps`, as it is has a large overhead and will increase your compile times._

 ## Syntax support

 As of `1.6.0`, you can add syntax support for your preferred syntax.
 I built the system for BEM, but it should be easily extendable to